 I | Independent Current Source | ISRC 23 21 AC 0.3333 |

-E | VCVS (Voltage Controlled Voltage Source) | Evc0 n1 n2 ref+ ref- 2M |
+E | VCVS (Voltage-Controlled Voltage Source) | Evc0 n1 n2 ref+ ref- 2M |

-F | CCCS (Current controlled Current Source) | FDRV n1 n2 VSEN 5 * vsen is a name of a voltage source |
+F | CCCS (Current-Controlled Current Source) | FDRV n1 n2 VSEN 5 * VSEN is the name of a voltage source |

-G | VCCS (Voltage Controlled Current Source) | GOUT 2 0 in 0 2M |
+G | VCCS (Voltage-Controlled Current Source) | GOUT 2 0 in 0 2M |

-H | CCVS (Current Controlled Voltage Source) | HX0 5 17 VZ 0 0.5K |
+H | CCVS (Current-Controlled Voltage Source) | HX0 5 17 VZ 0 0.5K |

-X | subcircuits | Xop in1 in2 out opamp_1 .subckt opamp_1 plus minus output |
+Xop in1 in2 out opamp_1 .subckt opamp_1 plus minus output |

-Let's look at an example.
+Let’s look at an example:

 .global vcc